-- Tell your neighbour to go inside the house and stand at the location where you spotted water leak signs.
+- Your neighbour should go inside the house and stand in front of where you saw water leak signs.

-- Spray each section of the roof with water for at least 5 seconds, and then move on to the next.
+- Make sure to spray each section of the roof with water for at least 5 seconds before moving on.

 - Tell your neighbour to give a shout when he sees water dripping inside.